X

 Alligator Isle

 At Alligator Isle, see the largest reptile in North America.
 The American alligator, a species once on the brink of extinction, is now thriving in its native habitat – the swamps and wetlands of the southeastern United States.
-They can grow up to more than 20 feet in length, and may have up to 80 sharp, pointy teeth at one time.
+They can grow up to 20 feet in length, and may have up to 80 sharp, pointy teeth at one time.
 When they wear out teeth, they grow in new ones as a replacement.
 In total, alligators can go through 2,000 to 3,000 teeth in a lifetime.

 These prehistoric reptiles have survived since the time of the dinosaurs and have very long lifespans.
 In the wild, alligators can live between 35 and 50 years, and under human care, they have been known to up to 80 years.
 The oldest recorded alligators have lived to 100 years old.